HashMatch/GettingandCleaningDataCourseProject/README.md

 #### Additional Comments & Information

-This script was developed and tested on with the below mentioned operating system and R version only.
+This script was developed and tested with the below mentioned operating system and R version only.

 | Description | Value |
 |  :-- | :-- |